 After entry, you are essentially on a long road with fantastic views and loads of great places to stop.
 There are 18 different well sign-posted viewpoints on the Fundy Trail and many have picnic tables and facilities.
 It is very easy to drive in and take a quick photo or head into one of the parking bays if you are keen to go for a walk.

 The first stop on the Fundy Trail Parkway is Fownes head where there are flowerpot rocks.
 It is not possible to see these from the viewpoint – a 1.5km walk down is necessary to get to the beach and the shot.
-I was short on time so I wasn’t able to do this but do email me and let me know if it is worth visiting and I will update this post!
+I was short on time so I wasn’t able to get down to Fownes Head on the Fundy Trail but do email me and let me know if it is worth visiting and I will update this post!